Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 What are your student policies?

 Click here to read the Lighthouse Labs Code of Conduct.
 Click here to read our Sexual Violence Policy.
+Click here to read all academic policies.
+Click here to reach the PTIB Statement of Student Rights.
+Click here to read the Dispute Resolution Policy.

 What are your graduate employment rates?